Skip to main content

 What is an EICR?

-Fixed-wire circuit testing or Electrical Installation Condition Reports (EICRs) are mandatory for all workplaces.
-The process comprises a series of tests and inspections to ensure that all systems are in full compliance with UK electrical regulations including the Electrical Work Regulations 1989 and IET (Institution of Engineering and Technology) Wiring Regulations.
-EICRs aim to identify any potential hazards that could compromise the safety of your premises and any occupants and provide an EICR certificate as evidence that your workplace is compliant.
+The process comprises a series of tests and inspections to ensure that all systems are in full compliance with UK electrical regulations, including the Electrical Work Regulations 1989 and IET (Institution of Engineering and Technology) Wiring Regulations.
+EICRs aim to identify any potential hazards that could compromise the safety of your premises and any occupants, and provide an EICR certificate as evidence that your workplace is compliant.

 We complete EICRs for commercial and industrial clients, thoroughly inspecting your electrical system including wiring, distribution boards, fuse boxes and other electrical components.
 Failing to conduct regular EICRs could lead to repercussions such as the decommissioning of the building and substantial financial penalties.
 Contact us today to stay compliant and schedule your EICR.